Myasthenia gravis is a neuromuscular disorder. Neuromuscular disorders involve the muscles and the nerves that control them.

 When to Contact a Medical Professional

-Call your health care provider if you develop symptoms of myasthenia gravis.
+Call your provider if you develop symptoms of myasthenia gravis.

-Go to the emergency room or call the local emergency number (such as 911) if you have breathing difficulty or swallowing problems.
+Go to the emergency room or call 911 or the local emergency number if you have breathing difficulty or swallowing problems.

 Neuromuscular disorder - myasthenia gravis